xpt5/shareRevit/README.md

 # shareRevit
-publicly accessible container for information about Revit
+publicly accessible container with information about Revit